shadowezz/Productiv/docs/UserGuide.md

 * You cannot add a deliverable with the same title as another deliverable in your deliverable list.<br>
   e.g. `add t/Build Login page m/1.0 by/10-11-2020 18:00` will not work if there is another deliverable with the title `Build Login page` in your deliverable list.

+* All newly-added deliverables will be assigned the `on-going` tag regardless of their deadline.
+You will need to manually mark past deliverables as `completed`.
+Refer to [Marking a deliverable as completed](#marking-a-deliverable-as-completed-done) below for more details on the `done` command.

 </div>